Strategy & Tactics: 3W and Decision Games

 3W published the magazine from #112 (June 1987) to #139.
-It was during this decline that 3W continued its publication of S&T, and James Dunnigan returned for a brief stint as editor of the magazine (Keith Poulter was the editor from issues #112 to #119, Ty Bomba from #120 to #129, James Dunnigan from #130 to #139).
-Although circulation began to increase again, subscriptions never recovered fully, and most sales were through game stores and not subscriptions, which meant third party retailers cut into profits.
-Sales were also no longer guaranteed.
+It was during this decline that 3W continued its publication of S&T, and James Dunnigan returned briefly as the editor of the magazine (Keith Poulter was the editor from issues #112 to #119, Ty Bomba from #120 to #129, James Dunnigan from #130 to #139).
+Although circulation began to increase again, subscriptions never recovered fully, and most sales were made through game stores and not subscriptions, which meant third party retailers took a share of the profits.

 3W's Keith Poulter later left the business, and in 1991 Strategy & Tactics was sold to Decision Games, which has been publishing the magazine since issue #140 (February 1991).
-Since issue #176 (September/October 1995), Decision Games has also offered a newsstand version at a lower price without the wargame that comes in every regular issue.
-According to the official website "by issue #216, more copies of the magazine edition were being produced than the game edition."
+Since issue #176 (September/October 1995), Decision Games has also offered a newsstand version at a lower price without the wargame that comes in regular issues.
+According to the official website, "by issue #216, more copies of the magazine edition were being produced than the game edition."
 In 2003, Decision Games spun off Strategy & Tactics Press as a sister company for magazine and media development.
 In 2008, World at War magazine was begun which covers World War II.
 In 2012, Modern War magazine began which covers post-World War II military history.
-Strategy & Tactics continues to cover all periods in history and so the periods covered may overlap.
+Strategy & Tactics continues to cover all periods in history.

-As S&T reached its 40th year as a professionally produced magazine, it laid claim to being the longest continually published wargame magazine.
+As S&T laid claim to being the longest continuously published wargame magazine at the 40th year of its publication.

+Reception

+In Issue 7 of Perfidious Albion, Charles Vasey reviewed issue #55 and wrote, "this issue is worth getting", noting especially its article on the Thirty Years War.